 To illustrate how widespread the migration to the cloud has been among SMBs, a 2017 report from McAfee says that 93% of organizations are now using cloud services in some form.
 They even go one-step further and say, “those surveyed [expected] 80% of their IT budget to be cloud-based within an average of 15 months.”

 Why are businesses, particularly small businesses, moving to the cloud in droves?
 What is the big draw to cloud-based technology?
+Why use the cloud?
 Cloud-based services on the market utilize cloud technology to save individuals and businesses the time and hassle of installing the same technology on their own computers or servers.

 Cost

-The first and perhaps most obvious benefit of moving to the cloud is the cost savings that go along with it.
+The first and perhaps most obvious benefit of moving to the cloud for small businesses is the cost savings that go along with it.
 When business tools and technology are being hosted in the cloud, it eliminates the expense associated with physically storing and maintaining the resources that power that technology.

 First, there is the cost of the hardware itself.
 Then there is the ongoing cost of keeping an IT team either employed or contracted in order to make sure you are covered should you need any help with your hardware.
 Whether you are thinking of using the cloud for your business phone system, data storage, backup, disaster recovery, or practically anything else, chances are there are at least some cost savings to be had by utilizing the cloud.